 This recipe makes one single crust or enough for a tart.
 Double the recipe if you want double crust pie.

-- 8 tablespoons cold butter, unsalted butter or salted butter is fine (frozen is good as well)
+Cold butter, unsalted butter or salted butter is fine (frozen is good as well)

-- granulated sugar, optional (if you want to place some on top of a fruit pie)
+Granulated sugar, optional (if you want to place some on top of a fruit pie)

 How do you make it?